 Predict A/B test results using ancient Indian astrology

-We at VWO have a mission to help marketing and product teams reduce the time and effort required for figuring what works best for their business and what doesn’t.
+We at VWO have a mission to help marketing and product teams reduce the time and effort required to figure out what works best for their business and what doesn’t.
 In 2010, we pioneered the Do-It-Yourself Visual Editor for business teams for editing webpages and creating their variations for A/B tests without involving IT teams.
 That innovation cut the effort to launch an A/B test from weeks to hours and the A/B testing industry hasn’t been the same ever since.

-But, as anyone who has run an A/B test knows, you still have to wait for weeks in order to start getting statistical significant results about which version is better.
+But, as anyone who has run an A/B test knows, you still have to wait for weeks in order to start getting statistically significant results about which version is better.

 Download Free: A/B Testing Guide